informalsystems/hermes/guide/src/query_packet.md

     unreceived-acks query unreceived acknowledgments
 ```

-# Packet Commitments
+## Packet Commitments

-The `query packet commitments` can be used to query the sequence numbers of all packets that have been sent but not yet acknowledged (these are the packets that still have their commitments stored).
+Use the `query packet commitments` command to query the sequence numbers of all packets that have been sent but not yet acknowledged (these are the packets that still have their commitments stored).

 ```shell
 USAGE: